DC-analysis/dclab/docs/sec_av_emodulus/index.rst

 - **shear-thinning and temperature-dependence**: The viscosity of a medium usually is a function of temperature.
-In addition, complex media, such as 0.6\% methyl cellulose (CellCarrier B), may also exhibit `shear-thinning <https://en.wikipedia.org/wiki/Shear_thinning>`_.
+In addition, complex media, such as 0.59\% methyl cellulose (CellCarrier B) which is used in standard blood measurements, may also exhibit
+  `shear-thinning <https://en.wikipedia.org/wiki/Shear_thinning>`_.
   The viscosity of such media decreases with increasing flow rates.
 Since the viscosity is required to apply the scaling laws (above), it must be